As an Amazon Associate BE Family Travel earns from qualifying purchases. Learn More

 9. Bring snacks but be prepared to clean up messes

-Have some age appropriate snacks easily accessible in the car or in your carry-on bag.
+Have some age-appropriate travel snacks easily accessible in the car or in your carry-on bag.
 We have a great list of easy to pack snacks on Simplify a Road Trip with Kids post.
 Check it out here.
 It’s rare that children like plane food and a snack will often occupy the child and help avoid a tantrum.

 Remember to keep food and drinks bland to prevent motion sickness.
 My youngest daughter developed awful motion sickness in the car when she was around a year old.
 There were times we couldn’t even make a 15-minute drive across town without her throwing up everywhere!